grafana/grafana/docs/sources/administration/provisioning.md

 Since not all datasources have the same configuration settings we only have the most common ones as fields.
 The rest should be stored as a json blob in the `jsonData` field.
 Here are the most common settings that the core datasources use.

-> **Note:** Datasources denoted _HTTP\*_ below means any datasource communicating using the HTTP protocol, e.g. all core datasources except MySQL, PostgreSQL and MSSQL.
+> **Note:** Datasources tagged with _HTTP\*_ below denotes any data source which communicates using the HTTP protocol, e.g. all core data source plugins except MySQL, PostgreSQL and MSSQL.

 | Name                    | Type    | Datasource                                                       | Description                                                                                                                                       |
 | ----------------------- | ------- | ---------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |